rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/fixing-image-orientation-wordpress-uploads/index.markdown

 ## The Problem:

-Most often reported by iPhone and iPad users.
+The issue is most often reported by iPhone and iPad users.
 You click a photo and upload it and expect it show straight up as illustrated below_._

 [caption id="attachment_34353" align="alignnone" width="283"][![What you expect](https://rtcamp.com/wp-content/uploads/2013/03/whatuexpect-283x350.jpg)](https://rtcamp.com/wp-content/uploads/2013/03/whatuexpect.jpg) What you expect[/caption]